 Weight % (all values are maximum unless a range is otherwise indicated)

-Alloy 317L is non-magnetic in the annealed condition.
-It cannot be hardened by heat treatment, however the material will harden due to cold working.
-Alloy 317L can be easily welded and processed by standard shop fabrication practices.
+Alloy 317LMN is non-magnetic in the annealed condition.
+It cannot be hardened by heat treatment, only by cold working.
+The alloy can be easily welded and processed by standard shop fabrication practices.